ssrg-vt/RustyMPK/index.md

 * * *

-libhermitMPK provides an intra-unikernel isolation using Intel Memory Protection Keys.
+libhermitMPK provides an intra-unikernel isolation using Intel Memory Protection Keys (MPK).

 We implement libhermitMPK on top of the [RustyHermit](https://github.com/hermitcore/libhermit-rs) unikernel.